enter-haken/rasmus/readme.md

 will create the schema `core` for `rasmus`.
 At the moment, the database will be reset on every `make` call.

-It will also compile the `elixir` backend, the documentation, the frontend and the landing page.
+It will also compile the `elixir` backend, the documentation and the frontend.

 When you need an update for the `frontend` you need to build and deploy the project.